system76/docs/content/pop-recovery.md

 Steps to back up user-files from a Live Disk/Recovery can be found [here](https://support.system76.com/articles/disaster-recovery)

 **NOTE:**
-The Recovery partition OS version will either be the same as the OS version that shipped with your computer, or whichever version to which the Recovery partition has been [updated](#update-recovery-partition)
+The Recovery partition OS version will either be the same as the OS version that shipped with your computer or whichever version to which the Recovery partition has been [updated](#update-recovery-partition)

 ## Refresh Install

 The Refresh Install option allows you to reinstall the OS without losing user account information and data in the home directory.

+**NOTE:** user-installed applications are not preserved and will need to be reinstalled.

 If the `Refresh Install` option is not present on the install screen, one of two things may be true.

 1. Your drive is encrypted.
 The Refresh install option may appear after decrypting the drive.
 A notice about decrypting the drive will be present above the install options.

 2. The Recovery version is out of date.
 See the [update instructions](#update-recovery-partition)

-**NOTE:** user-installed applications are not preserved and will need to be reinstalled.

 ![Refresh Install Option](/images/pop-recovery/recovery-install-page-20.04.png)